treeorg/Fagus/README.md

 [0, [3, 4, 'insert_1', 2]]
 ```

 The list `[5, 6]` is overridden with the new value `"insert_1"`.
 In some cases it is desirable to insert a new value into one of the lists rather than just overwriting the existing value.
 This is where `list_insert` comes into the picture.
+For an overview of how `list`-indices work in `Fagus`, you can check out [this section](#correctly-handling-list-indices).

 ```python
 >>> a = Fagus([0, [3, 4, [5, 6], 2]], default_node_type="l")